nytimes/kyt/README.md

 ## Quick Start

-1. Install [Node.js](https://nodejs.org/) (v10.0+ required).
+1. Install [Node.js](https://nodejs.org/) (v14.0+ required).
 On Mac, this is as simple as:

 ```sh
 brew install nvm
 nvm use
 ```

-1. `yarn add --dev kyt`
+1. `yarn add kyt`
-1. `kyt setup` - This will set up your project with application and configuration files so that you can get started with `kyt`.
+1. `yarn kyt setup` - This will set up your project with application and configuration files so that you can get started with `kyt`.
 Learn more about [setup](/packages/kyt-core/README.md).
 1. `yarn dev`
 1. Check out `http://localhost:3000`

 ## Features

-- Optional universal support with a Node server provided for rendering front-end page requests
+- Isomorphic rendering of JavaScript apps
-- Client and server hot reloading
+- Client and server hot-reloading in dev
-- Custom Babel presets with ES6 support, optional React support and optimizations for polyfilling Node and browser builds.
+- Babel presets for general ES6 support and React
-- Static asset support
-- Inline SVG support
-- ESLint ruleset
+- ESLint configuration and custom rules
-- Jest configuration for ESLint and CSS-in-JS codebases
+- Jest presets for running unit tests and CSS-in-JS linting
-- Optional client-only mode for apps that already have a server
+- Optional client-only and server-only modes
+- Ability to override Webpack configuration from `kyt.config.js`

 ## How it Works

 `kyt` manages configuration for all aspects of development.
-It can be installed as an npm dependency into a new or existing project. `kyt`’s goal is to encapsulate only development tools, giving users the freedom to control their source directory and make important decisions about app architecture. `kyt` provides a [command line interface](/docs/commands.md) for running all development tools.
+It can be installed as a dependency into a new or existing project. `kyt`’s goal is to encapsulate only development tools, giving users the freedom to control their source directory and make important decisions about app architecture. `kyt` provides a [command line interface](/docs/commands.md) for running all development tools.

 <p align="center"><img src="/images/kyt-diagram.png"></p>